ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 The proposed loan size amounts to $ 5 million KSM for a duration of three months.
 At expiration date, protocols that received funds will pay the $ 5 million loan back to the Kusama treasury plus any earnings collected during the duration of the loan.

+**Technical implementation**

+The goal is for incentives to be transferred through a trustless mechanism that leverages XCM to send funds to specific projects' vaults.
+However, that's currently not possible since the XCM implementation is still in progress.

+**Success metrics**

+The incentive program will be evaluated based on the 3-month increase in:

+*Daily active accounts: success will be achieved with an increase of +100 average daily active users *Transaction volume per daily active accounts: success will be achieved with an increase of + $ 5,000 transaction voluem per daily active account
+*Total Value Locked: success will be achieved with an increase of + $ 100 mln in Total Value Locked

+**Profit projections**

+Based on an aggregate incentives-eligible Total Value Locked of $ 80 mln, the incentive program will provide a 25% APR achieved through KSM incentives.
+Projects can provide additional incentives in the form of native tokens.

+**Table**

+**Time horizon**

+The duration of the program is 3 months.
+The program could be renewed at expiration in case one or more success metrics have not reached their targets.

 **Contact Info**

 0xbrainjar: 0xbrainjar@composable.finance